 - If a leg cramp wakes you up, press your feet hard against the wall or stand on the leg.

 - Take short naps during the day to make up for lost sleep at night.

 If stress or anxiety about becoming a parent is keeping you from getting a good night's sleep, try:

 - Taking a childbirth class to help you prepare for the life changes ahead

-- Talking to your doctor about techniques to deal with stress
+- Talking to your provider about techniques to deal with stress

-Do not take any sleep aids.
+DO NOT take any sleep aids.
 This includes over-the-counter medicines and herbal products.
 They are not recommended for pregnant women.
-Don't take any medicines for any reason without talking to your health care provider.
+DO NOT take any medicines for any reason without talking to your health care provider.